Evaluating Text Style Transfer: A Nine-Language Benchmark for Text Detoxification: Results

-Finally, we measure how the combination of new metrics correlates with the target combination of human-annotated metrics.
-Figure~\ref{fig:J} shows the distribution of three types of combined scores.
-We observe that the lowest correlation across all languages is achieved by \textbf{J-OLD}, which represents the product of ChrF, SIM-GEN-REF, and CLS-OLD-GEN. In contrast, \textbf{J-NEW-GEN}--the product of XCOMET-LITE, SIM-PROD, and CLS-PROD---achieves the highest correlation for Amharic, Arabic, German, Hindi, and Russian.
+Following the original formulation of the joint detoxification score presented in Equation~\ref{eq:J}, we evaluate how well different metric combinations correlate with human judgments.
+Figure~\ref{fig:J} presents results for three composite evaluation approaches: (i) \textbf{J-OLD}, the baseline approach combining ChrF, SIM-INPUT-GEN, and CLS-OLD-GEN; (ii) \textbf{J-NEW}, our proposed combination of XCOMET-LITE, SIM-JOINED, and CLS-NEW; and (iii) \textbf{J-XCOMET-CLS}, a simplified variant using only XCOMET-LITE and CLS-NEW.
+The rationale for considering J-XCOMET-CLS is to leverage XCOMET-LITE's ability to assess both fluency and content similarity from input–output–reference triplets, eliminating the need for a separate content similarity metric.

-Interestingly, the simplified combination of joined scores \textbf{J-XCOMET-CLS} (the product of only XCOMET-LITE and CLS-PROD) performs best on Chinese, English, Spanish, and Ukrainian, slightly outperforming the proposed J-PROD approach on these languages; also these results are significantly lower for Arabic, German and Hindi.
-This result suggests that XCOMET-LITE can effectively capture both fluency and content similarity aspects in the detoxification-style transfer task, at least for the considered dataset.
+The results show that \textbf{J-OLD} achieves the lowest correlations across all languages, highlighting the limitations of the baseline approach.
+Our proposed \textbf{J-NEW} method demonstrates the highest correlations in 5 languages (Amharic, Arabic, German, Hindi, Russian).
+Interestingly, \textbf{J-XCOMET-CLS} performs best in 4 languages (Chinese, English, Spanish, Ukrainian), slightly outperforming \textbf{J-NEW}, but showing lower correlations in Arabic, German, and Hindi.
+These findings suggest that XCOMET-LITE can effectively capture both fluency and content similarity in the text detoxification task.